 John Hughes has been with Bartlit Beck since 2006, and as a partner since 2010.
 John has significant trial experience in high-stakes cases in both state and federal court.
 Since joining Bartlit Beck, John has spent over 150 days in the courtroom, examining witnesses, arguing motions, selecting juries, and delivering opening statements and closing arguments.
-Most recently, John was lead counsel (along with his partner Steve Derringer) in a patent infringement case in Wilmington, Delaware.
-John and Steve obtained a $137 million dollar verdict for their client, Meso Scale Diagnostics.
-After a six-day trial and fewer than two hours of deliberation, the jury returned a verdict finding that the defendant Roche Diagnostics had willfully infringed all of the asserted patents and awarding damages of $137,250,000.
-Nosson Knobloch, Daniel Taylor, and Stacy Maione rounded out the Bartlit Beck trial team.
-The victory was recognized by Law360 available here.
+John is undefeated in jury trials where he has been in the lead.
+John’s recent trials reflect the range of his practice.
+In 2019 and 2023, John was lead trial counsel (together with his partner Steve Derringer) in patent infringement cases where he and the trial team obtained two separate $100+ million plaintiff verdicts (one in the Central District of California and the other in Delaware).

-Most recently, John was lead trial counsel (along with his partner Adam Mortara) for Students for Fair Admissions in its three-week trial against Harvard University concerning Harvard's discrimination against Asian-American applicants.
+In 2018, John was lead trial counsel for Students for Fair Admissions in its three-week trial against Harvard University concerning Harvard's discrimination against Asian-American applicants.

 In 2017, John was lead trial counsel for UroPep, the plaintiff in a patent infringement jury trial against Eli Lilly in the Eastern District of Texas.
 John delivered the opening statement, closing argument, and examined numerous witnesses.
 The jury returned a verdict for UroPep, awarding $20 million in damages.
 John and his colleagues' victory was recognized by Law360.